 Results Of Tests And Investigations

 From time to time you may be asked by your GP or Nurse to have a blood test.
-If there are any issues arising from this, which your GP would wish to discuss with you, we will always call or write to you asking you to make an appropriate appointment.
+If there are any issues arising from this, which your GP would wish to discuss with you, we will always call, write or send a text message to you asking you to make an appropriate appointment or advising you of the results.
+Please make sure we have consent to text you if you wish to receive these types of texts from us.

-Sometimes, you may wish to call or ring in to find out the result of a test.
+Sometimes, you may wish to call in or ring to find out the result of a test.
 If this is necessary, please do so after 2.00pm when our receptionists will have more time to help you with your request.
+Alternatively, you can find results of tests on your SystmOnline account or your NHS app.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to: